 - No Pupil Premium Learner has been excluded from a residential trip or day trip due to cost.
 Many Pupil Premium Learners attend extra-curricular clubs funded entirely by the school.

-In EYFS 70% of Pupil Premium children achieved a Good Level of Development compared to 75% of non-Pupil Premium children.
+In EYFS 50% of Pupil Premium children in a cohort of six achieved a Good Level of Development compared to 85% of non-Pupil Premium children.

-In the year one phonics screening check 82% of Pupil Premium children passed compared to 84% of non-Pupil Premium children.
-100% of Y2 children retaking the phonics screening check passed.
+In the year one phonics screening check 80% of Pupil Premium children passed compared to 77% of non-Pupil Premium children.

-Please follow the link which outlines our planned Pupil Premium expenditure for 2018-2019.
+Please follow the link which outlines our planned Pupil Premium expenditure for the 2019/20 year